tabarra/txAdmin/docs/dev_notes.md

     - [x] search wl request
     - [x] wl request pagination
     - [x] wl request ignore all button
+- [ ] settings stuff
-- [ ] add new custom connect reject messages for whitelist/bans
+    - [x] add new custom connect reject messages for whitelist/bans
+    - [x] remove minSessionTime from everywhere
+    - [x] remove wipePendingWLOnStart from everywhere
+    - [ ] checar pra onde vai aquele refreshConfig que seta a convar de checkPlayerJoin?
-- [ ] create new whitelist events
+- [ ] cleanup
     - [ ] clean PlayerDatabase file (mainly methods)
-- [ ] add last connection date to offline player modal (issue #689)
-- [ ] fix player modal in nui menu
-- [ ] checar pra onde vai aquele refreshConfig que seta a convar de checkPlayerJoin?
-- [ ] remove minSessionTime from everywhere
-- [ ] remove wipePendingWLOnStart from everywhere
     - [ ] tidy up the files, specially comments missing everywhere
     - [ ] review all references to the old playerController
 - [ ] migrate warn action id prefix from A to W
+- [ ] add last connection date to offline player modal (issue #689)

 - [ ] FIXME: double check what happens when there is more than one player with the same license online
 - [ ] FIXME: dbData state issue when instantiating a DatabasePlayer while ServerPlayer exists for the same player.